MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental.md

 ## Rescanning replacement list for macros

-After a macro is replaced, the resulting tokens are rescanned for additional macro identifiers that need to be replaced.
+After a macro is replaced, the resulting tokens are re-scanned for additional macro identifiers that need to be replaced.
 The algorithm used by the traditional preprocessor for doing the rescan is not conformant, as shown in this example based on actual code:

 ```cpp
 #define CAT(a,b) a ## b